Hendini-25/quantum-systems-architecture/README.md

 # How to Use This Repository

-- Start with the '/docs/' folder for concept diagrams and white paper drafts *(As of updating, '/docs/' folder is not a thing.
+- Start with the '/docs/' folder for concept diagrams and white paper drafts
+> *(As of updating, '/docs/' folder is not a thing.
 Will be fixed later)*

 - Each protocol lives in its own folder with logic blocks and commentary.
+> *(As of updating, the only folder right now is the Quantum Brain.
+Will be fixed within the week.)*

 - Check '/simulations/' for runnable models (Python + Qiskit).
- *(As of updating, '/simulations/' folder is also not a thing.
+> *(As of updating, '/simulations/' folder is also not a thing.
 Will be fixed later)*

 - Use the top-level 'README.md' files in each folder to understand design intent and logic progression.